Loknath27/OS-Lab/EXP-1b/readme.md

 return EXIT_SUCCESS;
 }
 ```
+### Output of the code for grep
 ![ Program output in console](grep.png)

-###Result:Thus the study and execution of UNIX commands like cp,ls,grep has been completed successfully
+### Result:Thus the study and execution of UNIX commands like cp,ls,grep has been completed successfully